JuergenGutsch/blog/_source/_posts/2019-02-11-dotnetcore3.md

 I don't think I will now start to write desktop apps on .NET Core 3, because I'm a web guy.
 But it is a really nice option to build apps like this on .NET Core.

-> BTW: Even EF 6 will work in .NET Core 3, that means you also son't need to rewrite the database access part of your desktop application.
+> BTW: Even EF 6 will work in .NET Core 3, that means you also don't need to rewrite the database access part of your desktop application.

 As I wrote, you can now use this super fast framework and the option to create self contained apps.
 I would suggest to try it out, to play around with it.
 Do you have an older desktop application based on WPF or WinForms?
 I would be curious about whether you can run it on .NET Core 3.
 Tell me how easy it was to get it running on .NET Core 3.